 Guided Tour Of Tai O

-Many visitors choose to combine a trip to Tai O along with a visit to the Big Buddha, and Po Lin Monastery.
+Many visitors choose to combine a trip to Tai O fishing village along with a visit to the Big Buddha, and Po Lin Monastery.
 The Lantau Cultural and Heritage Insight Tour is a popular guided tour of these major landmarks in Hong Kong.
 If think you’ll be more comfortable taking a guided tour, I’d recommend this one.

-With so much to do in such a small village, it’s no wonder that Tai O is such a popular destination for a day-trip.
+With so much to do in such a small village, it’s no wonder that Tai O fishing village is such a popular destination for a day-trip.
 Whether you plan to go on your own, or with the guided tour, make sure you don’t miss seeing the “Venice of Hong Kong”.